alisonglima/spotify-radio/README.md

-# Spotify Radio - Semana JS Expert 6.0
+# Spotify Radio - JS Expert Week 6.0

-Seja bem vindo(a) à sexta Semana Javascript Expert.
-Este é o código inicial para iniciar nossa jornada.
+Welcome to the sixth Javascript Expert Week.
+This is the starting code to start our journey.

-Marque esse projeto com uma estrela 🌟
+Tag this project with a star 🌟

-Acesse a [**comunidade exclusiva no discord**](https://bit.ly/semanajsexpert-discord) para tirar suas dúvidas e conhecer pessoas:
+Access the [**exclusive discord community**](https://bit.ly/semanajsexpert-discord) to ask your questions and meet people:

 ## Preview